Francis B. Burch: Background

+Political career

+Burch first ran for Maryland Attorney General in 1966.
+He was victorious, and won the elections for Attorney General in 1970 and 1974.
+He ran for Governor of Maryland in 1978, but was unsuccessful.

 While Attorney General of Maryland, Burch, an advocate for higher education, would be influential in expanding student intern programs and law clerk programs in order to expose law students to the work, functions, and responsibilities of the Department of Law.
 Burch, Francis.
 Annual Report and Official Opinions of The Attorney General of Maryland.
 Baltimore: 20th Century Printing Company, 1973.

 Throughout his life, Burch was always known as "Bill" and not as Francis or Frank.
 In 1978, Burch would finally have his name changed, legally inserting Bill into his formal name.
 Burch was quoted as saying Bill is a name in which I am "publicly and generally known."(1978, March 21).{Burch, Francis Boucher, 1918-} The Baltimore Sun, 1.